katrinayu1213/trogan1/README.md

 # trogan1
-The first edition of the STAND Haiti patient tracking system
+The second edition of the STAND Haiti patient tracking system

 This project was created to aid the organization STAND: the Haiti Project in collecting information on patient demographics, treatment, and care plans.
 STAND (www.standhaitiproject.com) provides orthopedic rehabilitation in